medialab/minet/docs/cli.md

   -o OUTPUT, --output OUTPUT            Path to the output report file.
 By default, the report will be printed to stdout.
   -p PROCESSES, --processes PROCESSES   Number of processes to use.
 Defaults to 4.
   --separator SEPARATOR                 Separator use to join lists of values when output format is CSV.
 Defaults to "|".
+  --strain STRAIN                       Optional CSS selector used to strain, i.e. only parse matched tags in the parsed html files in order to optimize performance.
   --total TOTAL                         Total number of HTML documents.
 Necessary if you want to display a finite progress indicator.
   --validate                            Just validate the given scraper then exit.